-The latest study from Javelin Strategy & Research, “2012 Tablet and Banking Report,” assesses the booming tablet banking market, as mobile banking by tablet owners is now growing at twice the rate of non-tablet owners (49% vs. 22%).
+A Javelin Strategy &Research study, “2012 Tablet and Banking Report,” assesses the booming tablet banking market, as mobile banking by tablet owners is now growing at twice the rate of non-tablet owners (49% vs. 22%).
 This growth will continue as overall tablet adoption is forecast to grow to 40% by 2016.

 While the majority of top banks have iPad and Android apps, three financial institutions — BofA, Citi and USAA — have emerged as tablet banking market leaders.
 Financial institutions can use Javelin’s analysis of market data on tablets, consumer’s behaviors and preferences, changing market share of operating platforms, and key recommendations to develop winning strategies for the tablet banking market.

 BofA, Citi and USAA have each pursued a different strategy in tablet banking.
 BofA leads with native — or tablet-optimized — apps.While a majority of the top 25 banks have iPad and Android apps, less than 20% have native tablet apps specifically designed for the iPad, Android or Kindle Fire (Android-based platform) versus ported over smartphone apps.
 BofA is the only financial institution that has rolled out native apps for the iPad, Kindle Fire, and Android platforms.

 Citi has made its presence felt in tablet banking with their Kindle Fire app by providing effective and intuitive personal financial management tools that appeal to tablet consumers in “layback mode” to help them better analyze their account spending and set goals and budgets.

 Meanwhile, USAA has the top-ranked tablet banking apps and received the highest consumer rating on Apple’s App Store.